SinaCloudStorage/libs3/README.md

  ACL Format:

-  For the setacl commands, the format of the ACL list is:
+  For the getacl and setacl commands, the format of the ACL list is:
   1) An initial line giving the owner id in this format:
        OwnerID <Owner ID> <Owner Display Name>
   2) Optional header lines, giving column headers, starting with the